Crown Metropol Melbourne – Central, functional, good-value, and better than most for families.

 - Smoking Rooms: Not generally advertised but a few smoking rooms are available.

 - Best Room: Despite the simple name, The Apartments are loaded with extras like kitchens and living/dining rooms.
-Rates also include breakfast, parking, champagne, and Wi-Fi.
+Rates also include breakfast, parking, and champagne.

 - For Families: The Apartments (described above) are ideal.
 Designed for families, the Ultra Luxe Rooms have 2 bedrooms and bathrooms and a private entry.
 Otherwise, book a room with connecting doors or, if with a small child, convert the sofa into an extra single bed.